 Activities during the asylum application period

-Adult educational associations and folk high schools offer courses for asylum seekers.
+Educational associations and folk high schools offer special courses for asylum seekers, free of charge.
 These courses are called Svenska från dag 1 (Swedish from day 1) and Vardagssvenska (Everyday Swedish).
-Adult educational associations' courses give you the opportunity to learn Swedish.
-They also have courses on which you can learn more about Swedish society.
-There are also many other organisations which are not adult educational associations that have activities for asylum seekers.
-County administrative boards have to ensure that activities for asylum seekers are available all over Sweden.
-County administrative boards allocate money to associations and municipalities that have free activities for asylum seekers.
+They provide an opportunity for you to learn Swedish.
+Educational associations also have courses on which you can learn more about Swedish society.

 To find activities in the area where you live, search on your municipality's website or in the activity calendar.

 "Activities in Sweden" is a search function where you can search for activities that suit you.
 For example, you can find associations near where you live with activities that match your interests.

 You can type a search term into the search field, or you can choose a specific day, or activities in a particular area.
 For example, Sport, Swedish language or Culture and entertainment.

 In some cases, the Migration Agency can pay for you to travel to an activity.
 This is known as a travel allowance.
 You can only receive a travel allowance if you participate in an educational associations’ activities that have been approved by the county administrative board.
 If your asylum application has been rejected, you are not eligible for a travel allowance.

 In order to get a travel allowance, you need to ask for a travel allowance certificate from the organiser of the activity.
 Take the certificate to the Migration Agency to request a travel allowance.

 There are many different ways you can prepare for getting work in Sweden.
 These include finding out what is required in order for you to be allowed to practise your profession in Sweden.
 You can also have your education diplomas translated or your qualification from another country assessed.